 In January 2020, a drug candidate in the clinical development phase aimed at treating neuropathic pain, ACD440, was in-licensed.
 The ACD440 project has its origins in Big Pharma and is based on strong scientific grounds.
 The 2021 Nobel Prize in Physiology or Medicine was awarded for the discovery of and insights into TRPV1, the biological system that serves as the basis for ACD440 and is central to temperature regulation and pain.
 The compound that is being developed as a gel for topical treatment has previously undergone clinical trials, but at that time as oral treatment.
-Alze-Cure initiated a Phase Ib clinical trial of the drug candidate that was completed in April 2021 and showed positive proof-of-mechanism results, i.e. an analgesic effect in humans.
+AlzeCure initiated a Phase Ib clinical trial of the drug candidate that was completed in April 2021 and showed positive proof-of-mechanism results, i.e. an analgesic effect in humans.
 The efficacy of ACD440 was clearly significant compared with placebo.
 The compound was also well tolerated as a topical gel on the skin, indicating good suitability for further clinical development as topical treatment for neuropathic pain conditions.
 During the first quarter of 2022, the FDA provided feedback regarding the material and documentation submitted for a pre-IND meeting.
 The response was informative and in June 2022, the company initiated a Phase II trial with ACD440 in patients with peripheral neuropathic pain.
-This doubleblind, placebo-controlled, randomized cross-over study aims to evaluate the efficacy, safety and pharmacokinetics of the company's leading drug candidate in pain.
-The study results are expected in mid-2023.
+This exploratory double-blind, placebo-controlled, randomized cross-over study aimed to evaluate the efficacy, safety and pharmacokinetics of the company's leading drug candidate in pain.
+AlzeCure reported positive top-line results from the study in May 2023, while the more detailed results from the study were presented at the international pain conference, EFIC, in September 2023.
+Data from the study showed that ACD440 could demonstrate positive POM results in patients with chronic peripheral neuropathic pain; in other words, the drug candidate had an effect on the intended target mechanism.
+A clear and significant analgesic effect was observed in pain induced by cold and heat.
+This pain was reduced by about 50%, a significant and clinically relevant reduction.
+Temperature hypersensitivity is very common in the area of the skin where patients experience their neuropathic pain and is a major problem in daily life for these individuals.
+These positive POM results from the Phase II clinical trial were in line with the previously reported Phase I results.
+Moreover, it was observed that ACD440, which is a topical gel that is applied to the skin in the painful area, was well tolerated and both the compound and the administration method demonstrate good suitability for further clinical development.